AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Exemptions/PrecondInBody/tc.rst

-**Exercise the use of an exemption region to exempt a functional precondition at beginning of subprogram body**
+**Exercise exemptions over an explicit assertion early in a subprogram body**

-Exercise the use of an exemption region to exempt a functional precondition expressed manually (explicit check) at the beginning of a subprogram body.

 Check:

-* Situations where the precondition always evaluates to True (nominal case, exempted DC violation)
+* Situations where the test always evaluates to True (nominal case, exempted DC violation)

-* Situations where the precondition only evaluates to False (force error case, exempted DC violation)
+* Situations where the test only evaluates to False (force error case, exempted DC violation)

-* Consolidation of the previous cases: precondition exercised both ways (no exempted violation)
+* Consolidation of the previous cases: test exercised both ways (no exempted violation)